 What Is The Fibula?

-The fibula actually plays an important role as a stabilizer of the ankle.
-Both the tibia and fibula extend down around the talus bone at their ends to form the ankle.
+But I digress… The fibula plays an important role as an ankle stabilizer.
+The tibia and fibula extend down around the talus bone at their ends to form the ankle.

 The fibula which ends below the knee can’t bear and transfer weight to the rest of the body which means forcing it to bear your weight can ultimately have deleterious consequences.